garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 Get crunked up, (get crunked up)

 Nigga who? look at all the shit we do
-Comedy bless nigga with tracks im finecing the raps You got a hundred dolla better
+Comedy bless nigga with tracks I'm finecing the raps You got a hundred dolla better
 Must confess in chaps
 Some labels spend a fuckin mill